Part 2: Guidance on completing the application for ethics approval

 - An adequate description of the research design is needed to allow the REB to understand the proposed research.
 This outline should include the data that will be collected and how it will address the research objective.
 The means of analysing the data should also be outlined.

-- Inappropriate exclusion of potential participants from research can raise issues of justice and fairness, for example because it excludes individuals or groups from the benefits of research, and minimizes the significance of the research results.
+- Inappropriate exclusion of potential subjects from research can raise issues of justice and fairness, for example because it excludes individuals or groups from the benefits of research, and minimizes the significance of the research results.
 No group should be excluded without good reason.
 On the other hand, inclusion criteria that are too broad could expose individuals or groups who are unlikely to benefit from the research to the risks of the research, and significantly increase the costs of the research.

 - The anticipated harms from participation in the research must be described for the REB with estimates as to their potential seriousness and frequency.
 Where appropriate, the evidence on which the estimates of harms are made should be described.
 Potential harms include those that are physical or psychological.
 Physical harms may be serious (e.g., severe toxicity or danger) or not very serious (e.g., fainting or bruising as a result of having a blood sample taken).

 - Psychological harms may also be serious or minor, for example, an increased risk of suicide in depression or mental illness, or feelings of frustration or loss of self-esteem resulting from inability to succeed in a task, or embarrassment about providing personal data.
 The objective of this description is to provide the REB with a basis for assessing the information that should be included in the consent information (Part 3 of the application).

 - Some research projects, for example, those that require the collection of family histories or genetic materials, or that are carried out in selected families or communities, have the potential to cause harms such as invasion of privacy or stigmatization to families or communities, including people who are not the direct subjects of the research.
 The potential for such harms must be described in the application.